xmzzyo/Blog/source/_posts/Dependency-Parser-Phrase-Parser-Semantic-Role-Labeling.md

 ## Joint

-### Greedy, Joint Syntactic-Semantic Parsing with Stack LSTMs
+### 《Greedy, Joint Syntactic-Semantic Parsing with Stack LSTMs》

 > **Stack LSTMs** (Dyer et al., 2015) are LSTMs that allow for stack operations: query, push, and pop.
 A “stack pointer” is maintained which determines which cell in the LSTM provides the memory and hidden units when computing the new memory cell contents.